NinaZumel/dark_tales_sleuth/content/pages/victor-rousseau.md

 ## Dr. Martinus, Occultist

 Dr. Martinus is a Dutch-born investigator of psychic phenomena, as well as a physician.
-He conducts much of his research empirically, via seances.
-Hypnosis is one of his tools.
+He conducts much of his research empirically, often through the use of mediums and seances.
 Martinus' cases are chronicled by his research assistant, a former newspaper reporter named Branscombe.

 Five Dr. Martinus stories and a six-part novella appeared in *Ghost Stories Magazine* between October 1826 and May 1928.
 The tales in *Ghost Stories* were all presented as true, first-person narratives, with the narrator credited as the author, "as told to" the actual writer.,